mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/administrating/index.md

 layout: layout.pug
 navigationTitle: Administrating
 title: Administrating
-excerpt: excerpt goes here
+excerpt:
 menuWeight: 10
 ---
-# Administrating Guide

 ## Identity Providers

-By default, you login to konvoy with a credential given by konvoy up (or later using konvoy get ops-portal.)
-This login option is always available but other established identity providers can be connected using Kommander in order to make access for other users simple.
+By default, you login to konvoy with a credential given by `konvoy up`.
+You can retrieve it later by using `konvoy get ops-portal`.

+To provide simple access for the users of your organization, Identity Providers can be set up.

-Identity Providers settings allow you to connect the ops login and authentication with an established source of users in your organization.
-Currently, Kommander supports Github, LDAP, and any standard OIDC provider such as Google.
+Currently, Kommander supports **Github**, **LDAP**, and any standard **OIDC** provider such as **Google**.

 You can configure as many Identity Providers as you like and users will be able to select any of those methods when logging in.

 #### Limiting who has access:

-- The Github Identity Provider allows you to specify which orgs and teams are eligible for access.
+- The Github provider allows to specify which orgs and teams are eligible for access.
-- The LDAP provider allows you to configure search filters for either users or groups.
+- The LDAP provider allows to configure search filters for either users or groups.
 - The OIDC provider cannot limit users based on identity.

 #### Temporarily disabling a provider